polichtm/arc-enabled-servers-hack/challenge02.md

 ### Success Criteria

-1. Azure Arc connected servers should have a tag applied by the policy you created in Challenge #1.
+1. Azure Arc connected servers should have a tag applied by the policy you created in this challenge.

 2. Azure Arc connected servers should have the Log Analytics agent deployed and working.